What To Do When Your Spouse Wants A Divorce

 “Are you kidding me?
 Why?”

 I was in unbelief.
 I felt like I was hit by a truck.
-I didn’t even argue with her I was so shocked.
+I didn’t even argue with her; I was so shocked.
 She had begged me to go to counseling for some of our problems for months, but now I was ready.
 And now this?!
-I didn’t fully understand what was happening until she was already driving away.
+I didn’t fully understand what was happening until she drove away.

 The most heartbreaking calls and emails that come into my counseling office resemble stories like this.
 One spouse wants out.
 The other doesn’t and is left confused and hopeless.
 Desperately searching for anything – anything – that will save the marriage.